iLert/docs/integrations/topdesk/inbound.md

 ![](../../.gitbook/assets/tpdki6.1.png)

-1. _Optional_: Add more entries to the request body to show custom information in an iLert alert.
+1. _Optional_: Add more entries to the request body to show custom information in an ilert alert.
 You can find more TOPdesk variables in the **DataDict**

 ![](../../.gitbook/assets/tpdki7.png)

-**For example:** to add ticket caller to iLert alert details just add `persoonid` variable on the top-level of json body
+**For example:** to add ticket caller to ilert alert details just add `persoonid` variable on the top-level of json body

 ```javascript
 {